JamieH01/global/README.md

 offsets its allocation onto the producing closure, however types like `Vec` that require extra information would still not work with this system.

-You may also want statics to simply be initalized on program startup, but I'm not currently aware of a solution that would make this possible.
+You may also want statics to simply be initalized on program startup, which can be done with crates like [ctor](https://crates.io/crates/ctor).